-However, while it’s all good and well encouraging your budding Victoria Pendleton or Chris Boardman to take to the roads, it’s very important to consider their safety and wellbeing.
+However, while it’s all well and good to encourage your budding Victoria Pendleton or Chris Boardman to take to the roads, it’s very important to consider their safety and well-being.

 Your child may not thank you for this one but dressing them in bright clothing is important when travelling to school by bike.
 You want them to be seen!
-There are lots of options available on the Halford’s website, with a vest jacket easy to wear over school clothing, making it the perfect option.
+There are lots of options available on the Halfords website for kids cycling clothing, including vest jackets which are easy to wear over school clothing, making it the perfect option.
 Warm clothing is particularly important during winter cycling due to the cold, dark mornings riding to school as well as cycling home.

-Also be sure to add both a front and rear light to the bike, plus a rear reflector.
+Also be sure to add both a front and rear light to their bike, plus a rear reflector.
 You can then be safe in the knowledge that your little one is easy to see when out on their bike.

-Finally, make sure they have a bell.
-Then everyone will hear and see them coming.
+Finally, make sure they have a bike bell so that everyone can hear and see them coming.

 Before your child sets off, it’s always worth checking if their clothes are loosely fitted or tight.

 Baggy trousers may seem like an investment for growing kids, but they can get caught in bike chains or wheel spokes.
-Either get them to tuck them into their socks or cycle in a pair of shorts.
+Either get them to tuck baggy trousers into their socks or cycle in a pair of shorts in summer.

-One of the biggest mistakes you can make is getting a helmet that’s too big for your little one.
-For a helmet to be effective, it needs to fit correctly.
+One of the biggest mistakes you can make is getting a bike helmet that’s too big for your little one.
+For a bike helmet to be effective, it needs to fit correctly.

-- Eyes check – put the helmet on your kid’s head and get them to look up.
+- Eye check – put the bike helmet on your child’s head and get them to look up.
 They should be able to see the bottom rim of the helmet and a gap of one or two fingers between their eyebrows.